1,000+ Opportunities

 Save a search for “Department of the Interior” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: NATIVE HAWAIIAN ORGANIZATION.
+Search similar grants →According to the current listing, eligibility includes: NATIVE HAWAIIAN ORGANIZATION.
 For this financial assistance opportunity, the term “Native Hawaiian Organization” or “NHO” means an organization — (A) that principally serves or benefits the Native Hawaiian Community, (B) that is composed primarily of Native Hawaiians, who control or serve in substantive leadership and decision-making roles; and (C) that has demonstrated expertise in Native Hawaiian heritage, economic development, health and well-being, self-governance, and natural and cultural resource management.
 Native Hawaiian Community means the distinct Native Hawaiian indigenous political community that Congress, exercising its plenary power over Native American affairs, has recognized and with which Congress has implemented a special political and trust relationship.
 Native Hawaiian means any individual who is a descendant of the aboriginal people who, prior to 1778, occupied and exercised sovereignty in the area that now constitutes the State of Hawai‘i.
 Applicants seeking financial assistance through this funding opportunity must submit a written attestation or certification from their governing body (such as the Executive Director, CEO, or Board of Directors).
 This document should confirm that the applicant organization qualifies as a “Native Hawaiian Organization” as defined in the section above and that it is authorized to apply for financial assistance.
 Additionally, the attestation must include supporting information that demonstrates how the organization meets the specified criteria.
 Eligible applicant types include: Public nonprofit institution/organization (includes institutions of higher education and hospitals), Other private institutions/organizations, Quasi-public nonprofit institution/organization, Non-Government - General, Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations), Private nonprofit institution/organization (includes institutions of higher education and hospitals), Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program